Marietta Stanley Case: Early life and education

 Marietta Frances Stanley was born in Thompson, Connecticut, August 22, 1845.
 The Stanleys were of Norman descent.
 Matthew Stanley, the paternal ancestor of Case, came to the U.S. in 1646 and settled in Massachusetts.
 Her father, Rev. Edwin S. Stanley, was a retired Methodist clergyman of the New England Southern Conference, of Puritan and Revolutionary War ancestry.
 Her mother's maiden name was Laura Carpenter.
 She had at least three siblings, brothers Robert and Edward, and a sister, Ella.

-While yet a school girl, Case wrote short poems for various papers.
+While yet a schoolgirl, Case wrote short poems for various papers.
 She wrote the commencement poem upon her graduation in 1866 from the East Greenwich Academy, East Greenwich, Rhode Island.

 Career

 She wrote little during the years intervening between her having school and the year 1884, for she believed that her domestic duties and the care and education of her children ought to occupy her whole time.

-She was graduated in Chautauqua in the class of 1888, and wrote a poem for the class, “The Plymouth Rock".
+She graduated in Chautauqua in the class of 1888, and wrote a poem for the class, “The Plymouth Rock".
 She wrote poems for leading religious and temperance papers, and some of them were issued in booklet form.
 She also wrote a poem, “The Waning Century", for the grand reunion of alumni of East Greenwich Academy in 1890.
 By invitation of the Board of Lady Managers of Connecticut, five of her brochures were sent to the World's Fair for that library.
 Among her best was "Amor Patriæ", dedicated to the D.A.R.
 Among her last was "At the Front", published in The Courant, a few months before Case's death.

 Case was interested in all work that had the uplifting of humanity for its object, and was especially interested in woman's temperance, home and foreign missionary work.
 She held various offices in home and foreign missionary work.

 Through the service of her mother's grandfather in the Revolutionary War, Case was a member of the D.A.R. and was appointed regent for Manchester.